biancajayy/Athlete-Forecast-App/README.md

 **How to Use**

 1. Clone the Repository: Begin by cloning the Athlete Forecast repository to your local device.

+2. Make sure the filepaths in the app.py file match with those on your own device.

-2. Open the Application: Navigate to the project directory and open the application.
+3. Open the Application: Navigate to the project directory and open the application.

-3. Input Data: Enter the height, weight, star ranking, and rating of the potential recruit into the application interface.
+4. Input Data: Enter the height, weight, star ranking, and rating of the potential recruit into the application interface.

-4. Run the Algorithm: Execute the algorithm to initiate the matching process.
+5. Run the Algorithm: Execute the algorithm to initiate the matching process.

-5. Review Output: Once the matching process is complete, review the output to examine the most recent statistics of college athletes who closely resemble the input recruit's profile.
+6. Review Output: Once the matching process is complete, review the output to examine the most recent statistics of college athletes who closely resemble the input recruit's profile.

 **Contributors**